Pschiee/Perfect-Colour/README.md

 ## Further Information

-For further information please visit our <a href="https://github.com/Pschiee/Perfect-Colour/wiki">Wiki</a>.
+For all further information please visit our <a href="https://github.com/Pschiee/Perfect-Colour/wiki">Wiki</a>.

 For software documentation please click <a href="https://pschiee.github.io/Perfect-Colour/">here</a>.